EltonCN/Arte-generativa-com-cadeias-de-Markov/README.md

 It was created as a project of the discipline ME323 - Introduction to Probabilistic Models, IMECC Unicamp, 1st semester of 2021, taught by professor Jesus Enrique Garcia.

+We thank Prof. Tiago Tavares and Prof. Jonatas Manzolli, for helping us during the development of this project.

 ## Como usar | How to use